Fall Protection (Guarding Floor/Wall Openings and Holes)—1910.23

 Marking Off Fall Hazards

 Whether used in place of a physical barrier, or along with one, using floor markings is a great way to alert people to danger before it is too late.
-Things like floor signs (like these ones) or floor tape can give a visual reminder that there is a risk of falling in the area, so people can pay close attention to their surroundings.
+Things like floor signs or floor tape can give a visual reminder that there is a risk of falling in the area, so people can pay close attention to their surroundings.

 Choosing a specific color of floor marking tape, for example, can be a great option for most facilities.
 This way, when they see that color they will automatically know that there is a risk of falling close by.